-Arts and Humanities Research Council (AHRC) WRoCAH Open Competition Studentships
+AHRC White Rose College of the Arts and Humanities (WRoCAH) Open Competition Studentships

-AHRC WRoCAH Open Competition scholarships suit student-led PhD projects within the AHRC remit of Histories, Cultures and Heritage, Creative and Performing Arts and Languages and Literature.
+The Arts and Humanities Research Council-funded White Rose College of the Arts and Humanities Open Competition scholarships suit student-led PhD projects within the AHRC remit of Histories, Cultures and Heritage, Creative and Performing Arts, and Languages and Literature.

 White Rose College of the Arts and Humanities (WRoCAH)